Medieval cuisine: Fish and seafood

 Although less prestigious than other animal meats, and often seen as merely an alternative to meat on fast days, seafood was the mainstay of many coastal populations.
 "Fish" to the medieval person was also a general name for anything not considered a proper land-living animal, including marine mammals such as whales and porpoises.
 Also included were the beaver, due to its scaly tail and considerable time spent in water, and barnacle geese, due to the belief that they developed underwater in the form of barnacles.
-Such foods were also considered appropriate for fast days, though rather contrived classification of barnacle geese as fish was not universally accepted.
+Such foods were also considered appropriate for fast days, though the rather contrived classification of barnacle geese as fish was not universally accepted.
 The Holy Roman Emperor Frederick II examined barnacles and noted no evidence of any bird-like embryo in them, and the secretary of Leo of Rozmital wrote a very skeptical account of his reaction to being served barnacle goose at a fish-day dinner in 1456.

 Especially important was the fishing and trade in herring and cod in the Atlantic and the Baltic Sea.
 The herring was of unprecedented significance to the economy of much of Northern Europe, and it was one of the most common commodities traded by the Hanseatic League, a powerful north German alliance of trading guilds.
 Kippers made from herring caught in the North Sea could be found in markets as far away as Constantinople.
 While large quantities of fish were eaten fresh, a large proportion was salted, dried, and, to a lesser extent, smoked.
 Stockfish, cod that was split down the middle, fixed to a pole and dried, was very common, though preparation could be time-consuming, and meant beating the dried fish with a mallet before soaking it in water.
-A wide range of mollusks including oysters, mussels, and scallops were eaten by coastal and river-dwelling populations, and freshwater crayfish were seen as a desirable alternative to meat during fish days.
+A wide range of mollusks, including oysters, mussels, and scallops, were eaten by coastal and river-dwelling populations, and freshwater crayfish were seen as a desirable alternative to meat during fish days.
 Compared to meat, fish was much more expensive for inland populations, especially in Central Europe, and therefore not an option for most.
 Freshwater fish such as eel, pike, carp, bream, perch, lamprey, salmon, and trout were common.